How to Track, Manage, and Find Support for Your PMDD

 This is why tracking is so important—learning what does and doesn’t soothe our bodies and help our symptoms is a process in life, often through trial and error.
 But awareness is key, and action is the other component.

-Where Can I Find Social Support?
+Where Can I Find Support for PMDD?

 There are online and in-person support groups for PMDD.
 But, for your personal wellness, you may want to consider seeing a therapist or psychiatrist who specializes in these issues.